If you come to Malaga, there are a few foods that you’ll see everywhere.

 What is an espeto?

-The verb “espetar” means “to skewer.”
-In Malaga, an “espeto” refers to 6 fresh sardines (although you can also use other kinds of fish and meat, in Malaga, an espeto usually refers to sardines), skewered and cooked over a pit of coals.
+In Malaga, an espeto refers to six fresh sardines (although you can also use other kinds of fish and meat, sardines are the most common), skewered and cooked over a pit of coals.
 The only seasoning is a bit of olive oil and sea salt.
 The result?
 Delicious!
-To be eaten with your fingers, and enjoyed as close to the beach as possible!
+These little guys are meant to be eaten with your fingers, preferably as close to the beach as possible.

 Have people always eaten fish this way?